UltipaDocs

 MATCH (n:User {name: 'rowlock'})

-REMOVE n:Person
+REMOVE n:Player

-To remove two labels from a node:
+Remove multiple labels from a node:

 GQL